JoshuaJWhite/ansible/README.md

 System BIOS > Processor Settings > Virtualization Technology > "Enabled" System BIOS > Integrated Devices > SR-IOV Global Enable > "Enable"

+# Config: VM with q35 bios and pcie passthrough
+Secure boot needs to be turned off in the q35 bios.
+Hit "esc" during boot > "Device Manager" > "Secure Boot Configuration" > "Attempt Secure Boot [ ]".
+Otherwise the pcie device will passthrough but the guest os will not be able to obtain the "Kernel driver in use:" lspci -k item